max33nau/platt-code-challenge/README.md

 This is the first time I have ever used Vue.js and I am really starting to love the framework.

+Tested on latest versions of IE, Chrome and Firefox

 ## Notes

 1. I noticed the "Live Help" icon changes whether it is on mobile vs. tablet, not sure if that was inentional or not but I made it work.